Texas NFA Gun Trust Attorneys – Texas Gun Trust

 Are Short-Barreled Rifles Legal In Texas ?

 Short barreled rifles are legal for Texas residents to own and use provided the proper ATF paperwork has been filed, payed for, reviewed by and approved by the ATF.
 You may even construct your own short barreled rifle if you follow applicable law as outlined at the BATFE website.
 ATF Form 1 is required.
-By placing your firearm in a gun trust you can bypass having your CLEO having to sign off on the purchase.
+By placing your firearm in a NFA gun trust you can bypass having your CLEO having to sign off on the purchase.
 The standard fee associated with the Form 1 is $200.
-Penalties for not abiding by the law may be a maximum of 10 years imprisonment and upto a $250,000 fine.
-Be sure your SBR is legally registered and that all proper fees have been paid.
+Penalties for not abiding by the law may be a maximum of 10 years imprisonment and up to a $250,000 fine.
+Be sure your SBR in Texas is legally registered and that all proper fees have been paid.

 Machine Guns – Purchasing a Machine Gun In Texas